SkafteNicki/dtu_mlops/s9_advanced_deployment/ml_deployment.md

 Pytorch and Tensorflow.
 In this module we are going to look at the Triton Inference Server.

 ## Torch script

+If you have already completed the privious module on [ONNX](onnx.md) then you are already familiar with the concept of converting a model to a format that is more suitable for deployment.

 ## Triton inference server

 > Triton Inference Server is an open source inference serving software that streamlines AI inferencing.

+At the core of the triton inference server is the concept of a model repository.
+This is a directory where you place your models and a configuration file that tells the server how to load the model.
+The server supports many different model formats:

 === "Torchserve"